eudoxia0/eudoxia0.github.io/article/_posts/2026-05-18-human-bottlenecks.md

 summary: Why AI won't augment human capabilities much.
 card: human-bottlenecks.webp
 card_source: |
-    Detail from _Nocturne, The Solent_, by James McNeill Whistler
+    Detail from _Nocturne, The Solent_, by James McNeill Whistler.
 ---

 AI models are very capable and get more capable each year.
 So naturally people